frankfeder/pyber-analysis/README.md

 ![](./Resources/typeSummaries.png)

 ### Differences in Total Rides and Drivers
-Looking at the difference in the first two columns (Total Rides, Total Drivers) we can immediately see that our three regions represent very different amounts of our total logged rides.
+Looking at the difference in the first two columns (Total Rides, Total Drivers) we can immediately see that the three regions represent very different amounts of the total logged rides.
 Urban rides make up a large majority of all rides (over 68%!) while rural rides only make up about about 5% of app uses.
 The total drivers statistics are similarly skewed towards the urban region, with 80% of all drivers being in Urban regions.

 ### Differences in the ratio of Rides to Drivers
-In urban areas, there are more drivers than total rides - this suggests that many of our registered drivers did not drive for any of the rides within the data's timeframe (the first few months of 2019).
-Let's compare that to the ratio of rides and drivers for the rural and suburban regions: less drivers than total rides means that at least one (likely, many) of our rural and suburban drivers performed multiple rides within the logged data.
+In urban areas, there are more drivers than total rides - this suggests that many of the registered drivers did not drive for any of the rides within the data's timeframe (the first few months of 2019).
+Let's compare that to the ratio of rides and drivers for the rural and suburban regions: less drivers than total rides means that at least one (likely, many) of the rural and suburban drivers performed multiple rides within the logged data.

 ### Differences in Fare per Ride
 As we might expect, Average Fare per Ride is highest for rides in rural regions, lower for suburban and lowest for urban regions.
 Assuming that fare pricing is a function of "distance" and "rate per mile", this suggests two potential factors, although there's not enough data here to assert causality: